 Scott McLeman, BSc’98, LLB’04 – Department of Athletics

 Scott McLeman is a partner practising in Gowlings’ Calgary office in the area of business law with an emphasis on financial services, real estate and diversified lending.
 He has extensive experience in secured transactions for lenders and borrowers, M&A, sales of private businesses, corporate governance (incorporation, reorganization and dissolution of companies and advice to shareholders, officers and directors) as well as commercial real estate acquisitions and sales.

 Prior to joining Gowlings, Scott was a partner at the Calgary office of another national law firm.
 In 2010, Scott completed an in-house secondment with the syndicate group of one of the world’s largest banking and financial services.
 His community involvement includes the roles of Trustee, Canadian Athletic Foundation; Director, Calgary French and International School (“CFIS”); Coach at CFIS (basketball and volleyball); Director, Wood’s Homes Foundation; and Director, Hong Kong – Canada Business Association.

 Ian McDougall, BASc’97 – Faculty of Applied Science

-Ian McDougall is CEO of Evasc Medical Systems.
-Evasc Medical has been in business for 14 years, developing and commercializing endovascular implants for treating cerebral and peripheral artery disease.
-Ian has worked in the medical device Industry for 18 years and has been involved in several medical device company start-ups.
+Ian McDougall is COO of Aegis Medical Innovations.
+Aegis has been in business for 10 years, developing and commercializing a cardiology implant/system that reduces the risk of stroke in patients with atrial fibrillation, thus eliminating the patient’s need for taking blood thinning pharmaceutics.
+Ian has worked in the medical device Industry for 20 years and has been involved in several medical device company start-ups.
 In 2006 he was named one of BC’s top 40 business leaders under the age of 40.
 Ian graduated from UBC with an applied science degree in mechanical engineering.

 Grace Mok, BA’02, DAP’03 – Faculty of Arts